cosmicpotato137/ShapeGrammarLanguage/README.md

 continue()[] : {  T(0, translate, 0) S(1, 5, 1) R(0, 45, 0) PlaceShape(“Box”) continue() }
 ```

-This grammar will move up 5 units, scale up by 5 units, rotate 45 degrees, and place a cube, and repeat this process for 9 iterations.
+This grammar will move up 5 units, scale up by 5 units, rotate 45 degrees, place a cube, and repeat this process for 9 iterations.
 MAX_DEPTH refers to the maximum depth of recursive calls that can be made when producing a gramamr.
 Recursion happens when start() or continue() makes a call to continue(), so one recursive step is used to reach continue() from start().
 In SGL terms, start() and continue() are called a production rules.
 All operations occuring between the brackets are generator rules.
 Generators can be geometric operations like T, R, S, PlaceShape, or calls to other production rules.

 ### 3.1 File Format